 Value refers to the perception of benefits received for what someone must give up.
 For customers, value is most often measured by how much benefit they feel they are getting for their money, though the value one customer feels may differ from what another customer feels even though they purchase the same product.
 On the other side of the transaction, the marketer for a for-profit organization may measure value in terms of how much profit they make for the marketing efforts and resources expended.
 For a successful marketing effort to take place both the customer and the marketer must feel they are receiving something worth while in return for their efforts.
 Without a strong perception of value it is unlikely a strong relationship can be built.
 Throughout this tutorial we will emphasize value and show ways marketers build value into the products they offer.

 Each option within the Marketer’s Toolkit is tightly integrated with all other options so that a decision in one area could, and often does, impact decisions in other areas.
-For instance, a change in the price of a product (e.g., lowering the price) could impact the distribution area (e.g., requires increased product shipments to retail stores).
+For instance, a change to one Marketing Mix decision, such as the price of a product (e.g., lowering the price), could impact the distribution area (e.g., requires increased product shipments to retail stores).

 Additionally, options within the Toolkit are affected by factors that are not controlled by the marketer.
 These factors include economic conditions, legal issues, technological developments, social/cultural changes, and many more.
 While not managed in the way marketers control their Toolkit, these external factors must be monitored and dealt with since these can cause considerable harm to the organization.
 Ignoring outside elements also can lead to missed opportunities in the market especially if competitors are the first to take advantage of the opportunities.
 As part of the strategic and tactical planning process discussed above it is wise for marketers to pay close attention to the environment outside the organization.